pratham2104/Linked-List/README.md

 This repository contains two implementations of a student management system that utilizes a linked list to manage student data.
 The two programs are:

-1. **Custom Linked List Implementation**: Implements a linked list using custom `Node` objects and manual pointer manipulation.
+1. **Custom Linked List Implementation (linkedList.java)**: Implements a linked list using custom `Node` objects and manual pointer manipulation.
-2. **Java LinkedList Library Implementation**: Utilizes Java's built-in `LinkedList` class for efficient list operations.
+2. **Java LinkedList Library Implementation (LinkedListManager)**: Utilizes Java's built-in `LinkedList` class for efficient list operations.

 Both programs allow you to add, remove, search, and display student information, as well as generate a large dataset of 100,000 students for performance testing.